Jesus82/epilot-test/README.md

 The font choice wants to mimic a system font.
 Also a retro choice, but trying not to look too informal.
 We use fluid typography and spacing in order to assure a smooth experience at any given breakpoint, and media queries are seldom needed in the app.

+The CSS structure is based on the [ITCSS/BEMIT methodology](https://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/), making use of layers and generating utility classes with the help of Tailwind.

 ---

 ## Setup